 By Ankur Bisen

-Ankur Bisen is a senior partner with Technopak Advisors, and the author of ‘Wasted: The Messy Story of Sanitation in India, A Manifesto for Change’.
+Ankur Bisen is a Senior Partner at Technopak Advisors, and the author of ‘Wasted: The Messy Story of Sanitation in India, A Manifesto for Change’ (Macmillan; 2019).
 Twitter: @AnkurBisen1

 Disclaimer: The views expressed are not necessarily those of The South Asian Times